 There’s an appeal for a vegan alternative to what you can buy ready-made from a store.
 The jar is convenient but on the pricier side.
 It’s 12 ounces, so it’s about 6 servings of scrambled eggs or 4 omelets — equivalent to 2 eggs per or 3 eggs, respectively.

 It turns out lots of food tinkerers have worked on cloning Just Eggs.
 For me the Mung Bean Momelet Mix comes closest to the manufactured product, whose protein is from mung beans.
 It’s by Monica of Whole Food Plant Babe.
-The original recipe is cached by Google because between a month ago and now the website has disappeared.
 I’ve made a few changes that for me more approach the Just company’s.

 Further research revealed this sort of dish to be Indian in origin and called Moong Dal Chilla, with moong dal referring to peeled and split mung beans.
 It’s similar to my earlier Vegan Frittata made with chickpea flour.
 Every culture seems to have flatbread in its origins, made from ground grains (tortillas to matzo) and ground legumes (farinata/socca to dosa) — not to mention good ol’ pancakes!
 Chilla is yet another flatbread.